 … You prefer wine.

-Imagine our surprise when we learned that Hungary has 22 distinct wine regions!
+Imagine our surprise when we first learned that Hungary has 22 distinct wine regions!

 True, they’re not all going to gain global recognition, but Hungary produces some tasty wines.